-The following Construction guidance note Produced in partnership with Victoria Tyson of Corbett & Co provides comprehensive and up to date legal information covering:
+The following Construction practice note Produced in partnership with Victoria Tyson of Corbett & Co provides comprehensive and up to date legal information covering:

 This Practice Note considers the role of the Engineer under the FIDIC Red and Yellow Books 2017.
 For more information on these contracts, see Practice Notes: FIDIC contracts—introduction to the Red Book 2017 and FIDIC contracts—introduction to the Yellow Book 2017.
 The FIDIC Silver Book 2017 has an ‘Employer’s Representative’ rather than an Engineer and is outside the scope of this Practice Note (see Practice Note: FIDIC contracts—introduction to the Silver Book 2017).